ireneuszcierpisz/Crete-I-love/README.md

 - Content

   - The text for the Home page Article Section was taken from [Minoan Magissa](https://minoanmagissa.com/2022/08/01/the-minoans-the-ancestors-of-modern-cretans/)
-  - The icons in the footer were taken from Font Awesome
+  - The icons in the footer and meetup times section were taken from Font Awesome
+  - Font Flamenco for the logo and h2 elements was taken from Google Fonts
   - The code for the footer was taken from Love Running by Code Institute

 - Media